Change management is a big field, and it sounds scary because it says ‘management’, which is what managers do, right?

 In theory, the valley of despair is followed by a recognition that the tasks and outcomes can be achieved after all.
 That increased confidence then leads to a boost in confidence and productivity, sometimes exceeding all expectations.

 It’s sometimes not as easy as looking for some literal correlation between project situations and Kübler-Ross’s categories.
-But some common behaviours might include:
+But some behaviours could include:

 - withdrawing and refusing to be part of the team;

-- catastrophising, by listing all the possible reasons why the project tasks and goals can’t possibly be achieved;
+- catastrophizing, by listing all the possible reasons why the project tasks and goals can’t possibly be achieved;

 - dismissing management directions and team suggestions as silly or unworkable;